 Silvia Sun, Esq.

-Disclaimers: This content is provided for informational purposes only; it is not legal advice and may not be relied upon as such.
-We make no representations as to the accuracy, completeness, suitability, or validity of any information on our website and will not be liable for any errors or omissions in them for delays in publication of information, or for any losses, injuries, or damages arising from the display or use for any other reason whatsoever.
-No endorsement of any product or service mentioned on our website is expressed or implied.
+*Disclaimers: Silvia Legal Discoveries content is provided for informational purposes only; it is not legal advice and may not be relied upon as such.
+Silvia Xiaoyun Sun makes no representations as to the accuracy, completeness, suitability, or validity of any information on Silvia Legal Discoveries and will not be liable for any errors or omissions in them for delays in publication of information, or for any losses, injuries, or damages arising from the display or use for any other reason whatsoever.
+No endorsement of any product or service mentioned on Silvia Legal Discoveries is expressed or implied.
 All information is provided on an as-is basis.
-Linked resources are beyond the control of us, and we shall have no responsibility whatsoever for the acts or omissions of such third parties.
-Comments are solely the work of their authors and as such do not necessarily reflect the views of us or our employees.
-Neither the use of content provided on our website nor the submission of any information through our website creates an attorney-client relationship between you and us.
-Please be aware that any information that you provide through this website is not secure and it is not privileged or confidential.
+Linked resources are beyond the control of Silvia Legal Discoveries, and Silvia Legal Discoveries shall have no responsibility whatsoever for the acts or omissions of such third parties.
+Comments are solely the work of their authors and as such do not necessarily reflect the views of Silvia Legal Discoveries or Silvia Xiaoyun Sun.
+Neither the use of content provided on Silvia Legal Discoveries blog nor the submission of any information through Silvia Legal Discoveries blog creates an attorney-client relationship between you and Silvia Xiaoyun Sun.
+Please be aware that any information that you provide through Silvia Legal Discoveries is not secure and it is not privileged or confidential.
 In fact, by posting you intend that your comment be displayed so that others can read it and comment on it.
-We reserves the right to edit submissions for any reason in its sole discretion.
+Silvia Legal Discoveries reserves the right to edit submissions for any reason in its sole discretion.